-When configuring a repository, you must specify retention policy that would be applied during analyzing source mailbox information before placing the actual mailbox item data into the repository.
-This approach allows you to decrease the amount of data transferred from source to target.
+When configuring a backup repository, you must specify the retention policy that would be applied during analyzing Office365 organizations' information before placing the actual organization data into the repository.
+This allows you to decrease the amount of data transferred over the network,

-For example, if the retention policy is set to 3 years and you have configured a new backup job pointing at this new repository, this will work as follows:
+For example, if the retention policy is set to 3 years and you have configured a new backup job for this repository, this will work as follows:

-This retention policy is then applied to the backup data in the target repository according to the following steps:
+This retention policy is then applied to the backup data on a target repository according to the following steps:

-- After all suitable mail items are placed into the target repository, Veeam Backup for Microsoft Office 365 checks the retention policy application schedule.
-This setting defines how frequently Veeam should analyze the "age" of the mail data in the backup, comparing it with the specified threshold (a retention period), which is 3 years in our example.
+- After all suitable items are placed into the target repository, Veeam Backup for Microsoft Office 365 checks the retention policy application schedule.
+This setting defines how often Veeam should analyze the "age" of the data in the backup, comparing it with the specified threshold (a retention period), which is 3 years in our example.

 - The retention period starting point is set to the current date/time.
 Obsolete data is removed from the repository automatically according to the following:

-- An item will be removed from the repository if its "age" exceeds the threshold, that is, its retention period expired.
+- An item will be removed from the repository if its "age" exceeds the threshold.

-- A datastore will be removed from the repository when the last remaining items in the archive have their retention period expired, and no data arrives from the Exchange server by that moment.
+- The datastore will be removed from the repository when the last remaining items in the archive have their retention period expired and no data is arrived by that moment.